-For waiver participants who choose to be relocated to a compliant residential setting, they will be given 30 days' notice that they will need to move to that new, compliant setting.
+For waiver participants who will be relocated to a compliant residential setting, they will be given a minimum of 30 days' notice that they will need to move to that new, compliant setting, adhering to the transition schedule detailed next.
 Additionally, each participant's case manager will ensure an individualized approach for transitioning each waiver participant from non-compliant settings.
 All other protocols outlined in either the "Relocation Guidelines: Community Residential Care Facility (CRCF) Residents" or the "Admissions/Discharge/Transfer of Individuals To/From DDSN Funded Community Residential Settings" will be followed as appropriate.
 This notice, along with the other detailed protocol, is intended to minimize disruption of services for the waiver participant.